LiangqinRen/PrivDNN/README.md

 ### Usage

-PrivDNN offers a script **PrivDNN/bin/run.sh** to facilitate the usage.
+PrivDNN offers a script *PrivDNN/bin/run.sh* to facilitate the usage.
 The script mainly includes six functions: train, test, select, recover, inference and clean.
-PrivDNN will record all experiments log at the **log** folder named with the running time.
+PrivDNN will record all experiments log at the *log* folder named with the running time.
 The script accepts dataset and function (sub-function) as parameters, and the dataset is not case sensitive.

 We briefly introduce those functions as followings.
 For every function, there are detailed parameters explanation in the script.

 #### train

 The *train* function is used to train the model from scratch.
 We have offered the pre-trained models used for our experiments, so readers can use our models to execute the experiments.
 If readers would like to train the model, such as MNIST (LeNet5) from scratch, readers can use the following commands.
-But the reader should backup the pre-trained model before training because PrivDNN will automatically continue the training with the default model file name **MNIST_128_128_100.pth."
+But the reader should backup the pre-trained model before training because PrivDNN will automatically continue the training with the default model file name *MNIST_128_128_100.pth*.

 ```
 bash run.sh mnist train